OPS-E2E-PPE/VBA-Docs/api/Excel.XlPasteSpecialOperation.md

 ---
-title: XlPasteSpecialOperation enumeration (Excel) ms.prod: excel
+title: XlPasteSpecialOperation enumeration (Excel)
 api_name:
 - Excel.XlPasteSpecialOperation
 ms.assetid: b1e01a39-61b8-a3a9-2552-58d79b10afe3
 ms.date: 06/08/2017
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # XlPasteSpecialOperation enumeration (Excel)

-Specifies how numeric data will be calculated with the destinations cells in the worksheet.
+Specifies how numeric data will be calculated with the destinations cells on the worksheet.

 |Name|Value|Description|
 |:-----|:-----|:-----|